toddmoody/nuxt2-portfolio/content/amalgamated-hardware-merchants.md

 There was no shortage of pain-points with the existing build that we needed to address, in particular:

-- Design was outdated and UX was a huge known issue.
+- The design was heavily outdated and general UX was a known issue.
 - Over time, B2B pricing requirements had grown to much more complex.
-- Users were finding the overall shopping experience to be time consuming and arduous (in particular for repeat orders) leading to decreasing conversion rates.
+- Users were finding the overall shopping experience to be time consuming and arduous (in particular for repeat orders) leading to a downward trend on conversion rates.
-- Due to a huge product library, searching and filtering products had become very difficult.
+- Due to a large and rapidly expanding product library, searching and filtering products had become very difficult.

 <a href="#long-description">Stack, approach & more</a>
 </div>